Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Croydon Park - Enfield has 60 active public transport stops, all of which are bus stops.
 These stops are served by 35 different routes that collectively facilitate 4,455 weekly passenger trips.
-The accessibility of public transport in the area is rated as excellent, with residents typically located just 159 meters from their nearest transport stop.
+The accessibility of these services is rated as excellent, with residents on average being located just 159 meters from the nearest stop.

-On average, there are 636 trips per day across all routes, which translates to approximately 74 weekly trips per individual stop.
+Across all routes, there are an average of 636 trips per day, which translates to approximately 74 weekly trips per individual stop.

 Frequently Asked Questions - Transport